TruongHoangPhuLoc/home-lab/kubernetes/installation/manual/Readme.md

 # Several funny things I've learned

-+ Firstly, as you've probably noticed, my cluster has a special node (k8s-additional-worker) which is a rocky linux node.
++ First, as you've probably noticed, my cluster has a special node (k8s-additional-worker) which is a rocky linux node.
 I wanted my cluster to have varying distros and it turns out more difficult than I thought.

 + The rest of my cluster is ubuntu nodes.
 When they're ready to have applications deployed on them, I decided to add rocky node to.
 I was experiencing the rocky node in NotReady state.
 Then, I googled and it turned out the problem is the configuration of resolve.
 The boostrap phase's going to detect whether the system's using systemd-resolve to configure kubelet.
 Systemd-resolve is default configured on ubuntu and rocky is otherwise.